-- 32.1 Where in the opinion of the Development Authority, a proposed use is of a temporary nature, it may approve a temporary development permit valid for a period of up to one year for a use, provided the use is listed as a permitted use, discretionary use or deemed similar to a permitted or discretionary use in the applicable land use district. - 32.2 Temporary use applications shall be subject to the following conditions: - (a) the applicant or developer is liable for any costs involved in the cessation or removal of any development at the expiration of the permitted period; - (b) the Municipal Planning Commission may require the applicant to submit an irrevocable letter of credit, performance bond or other acceptable form of security guaranteeing the cessation or removal of the temporary use; and - (c) any other conditions as deemed necessary. - 32.3 A use deemed temporary in nature shall be processed in accordance with the corresponding Sections 29 to 31 of this bylaw.
-Notification of adjacent landowners and other persons likely to be affected, including the County-of-Lethbridge County, government departments and referral agencies shall be in accordance with Section 35 (Notification of Adjacent Landowners and Persons Likely Affected) of this bylaw.
+- 32.1 Where in the opinion of the Development Authority, a proposed use is of a temporary nature, it may approve a temporary development permit valid for a period of up to one year for a use, provided the use is listed as a permitted use, discretionary use or deemed similar to a permitted or discretionary use in the applicable land use district. - 32.2 Temporary use applications shall be subject to the following conditions: - the applicant or developer is liable for any costs involved in the cessation or removal of any development at the expiration of the permitted period; - (b) the Municipal Planning Commission may require the applicant to submit an irrevocable letter of credit, performance bond or other acceptable form of security guaranteeing the cessation or removal of the temporary use; and - (c) any other conditions as deemed necessary. - 32.3 A use deemed temporary in nature shall be processed in accordance with the corresponding Sections 29 to 31 of this bylaw.
+Notification of adjacent landowners and other persons likely to be affected, including Vulcan County, government departments and referral agencies shall be in accordance with Section 35 of this bylaw.